-Our approach to this is we follow the Jigsaw PSHCE and the ISEB Science programme which covers all required RSE.
-The 2020 requirements have been discussed and being covered.
-There are a number of staff who have completed Stonewall training and there has been an increase in the availability of resources that recognise protected characteristics across the HPS.
+Our approach to this is that we follow the Jigsaw PSHCE and the ISEB Science programme which covers all required RSE.

+There are a number of staff who have completed Stonewall training and there has been an increase in the availability of resources that recognise protected characteristics across the school.

 We actively promote the view that children should feel able to raise any concerns that they may have.
 This includes when they have a concern about a friend or peer.
-We take the following measures to ensure that children know how to raise a concern: Need to Talk posters displayed in all classrooms, Speak Out messaging, NSPCC Helpline on display, an openness to listening to children and adopting the Anti-bullying Alliance programme at HPS.
+We take the following measures to ensure that children know how to raise a concern: Need to Talk posters displayed in all classrooms, Speak Out messaging, NSPCC Helpline on display, an openness to listening to children and adopting the Anti-bullying Alliance programme at Salcombe Prep School